otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 ---
-title: Interesting things we learned about sums
+title: Things we learned about sums
 author: Tancrede Collard
 ---